Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Introduction

 \section{Introduction}

 Noise and decoherence remain the primary obstacles for experimentally demonstrating quantum advantages over classical methods~\cite{Preskill2018quantumcomputingin,StilckFrana2021}.
 Despite significant advances in hardware design, current error rates remain too high to enable large-scale fault-tolerant computation.
 Consequently, developing strategies to mitigate or even exploit noise has become a central goal in quantum information science~\cite{Noise_RevModPhy}.
 In this work, we introduce a novel approach to characterizing and alleviating the effects of noise in quantum algorithms.
 Our key insight is that noise can exhibit a structured behavior that can be harnessed to protect quantum computations.
-In particular, we focus on metastability~\cite{Brinkman2022}, a phenomenon in which a dynamical system exhibits long-lived intermediate states before eventual relaxation.
+In particular, we focus on metastability~\cite{Brinkman2022}, a phenomenon in which a dynamical system evolves on well-separated time scales.